emmano/emmano.github.io/_posts/2016-04-21-Dagger 2 and Testing: bye-bye setComponent().md

 There seems to be a common pattern when setting up Dagger 2 with testing frameworks like Espresso and Robolectric.
 Basically, it requires modifying production code (typically the `Application` class by adding a `setComponent(Component component)`) to allow tests to override the `Application` `Component` with a `Component` that contains `Modules` with mock versions of the dependencies provided by the production `Modules`.

 I never liked the `setComponent()` approach.
-Regardless of how minimal the change in code is, we should not have to modify production code to accomodate our tests.
+Regardless of how minimal the change is, we should not have to modify production code to accomodate our tests.
 Hence, I would like to propose a different approach.

 For this [example](https://github.com/emmano/DaggerTestExample) I will be using Robolectic 3 as the testing framework (this pattern can also be used with Espresso).
 This sample will have a single `Application` wide `Component`.